Legal Help After a Disaster

 Getting help from state agencies and nonprofits

-Other state agencies and nonprofit community groups can help with emergency food assistance, unemployment, shelter, crisis counseling, or other health concerns after the fires.
+Other state agencies and nonprofit community groups can help with emergency food assistance, unemployment, shelter, crisis counseling, or other health concerns after a disaster strikes.

 - Information about filing an unemployment claim with the California Employment Development Department.
 Call 800-300-5616 if you have questions.